-Line 27 - Enter any amount that is included in federal taxable income pursuant to section 585(c) of the IRC.
+Line 27 - Enter any amount that is included in federal taxable income under IRC section 585(c).

-Line 28 - Enter any amount that is included in federal taxable income as a result of a recovery of a loan by a taxpayer subject to the provisions of section 585(c) of the IRC.
+Line 28 - Enter any amount that is included in federal taxable income as a result of a recovery of a loan by a taxpayer subject to the provisions of IRC section 585(c).